CSE-SUMMER-TRAINING/final-code/README.md

 A desktop Application using Python Language that shows the solutions to the user including the Optimal Sol with a little contribution of a user to choose one of the available solutions or to interact with the App itself.
 Such as Printing the Observers ExcelSheet or halls sheet or the task of each Observer.

 ## Setup
+Follow These Steps to ba able to run Our Program:
-1 - download any Version for Python (We Recommended Version 3.8.10).
+- download any Version for Python (We Recommended Version 3.8.10).
-2 - download any IDE for Python (We Recommended VScode).
+- download any IDE for Python (We Recommended VScode).
-3 - open Your Terminal and Write These Instructions to download The Libraries which used.
+- open Your Terminal and Write These Instructions to download The Libraries which used:
     - pip install pyqt5
     - pip install pyqt5-tools
     - pip install QT-PyQt-PySide-Custom-Widgets